msfcode/accespwn/README.md

 # accespwn  👻
 (Educationaly Purpose)
-I built this tool to make pentesting easier and I will try to always add new options My tool have a lot of options to make hacking more easier , like is easy to make reverse-shell with this tool, for windows, Linux and Mac.. it build to be simple to use , help command is always at Accespwn for you...
+If you have any project you want to add you contact me, your name will ne write I built this tool to make pentesting easier and I will try to always add new options My tool have a lot of options to make hacking more easier , like is easy to make reverse-shell with this tool, for windows, Linux and Mac.. it build to be simple to use , help command is always at Accespwn for you...